kirstendanica/SPEAKNEEK/README.md

 - **Lovable Leopard Gecko AI**: Interact with a chat that's got attitude and a tail to match.
 This AI-powered reptile isn't just smart; it's got an adorably unaware sense of humor that will add some more smiles to your life.
 - **Gamified**: Earn 'crickets' and 'mealworms' through interactive games and challenges, and use them to pamper your buddy Neek with treats and habitat upgrades.
-- **Customizable Environments**: Give Neek's living space a bit of TLC or transformation entirely with a variety of themes, accessories, decorations and enrichments, making each habitat as unique as its inhabitant.
+- **Customizable Environments**: Give Neek's living space a bit of TLC or transformation entirely with a variety of themes, accessories, decorations and enrichment, making each habitat as unique as its inhabitant.
+- **Voice Interaction**: Speak directly to your gecko with ease through audio input.
+- **Mood Recognition**: This leopard gecko doesn't just read text; it reads the room.
+Watch as it adapts its responses to match your mood.